sumeetyeola/Do-you-know-me/README.md

-# Do-you-know-me
+# Do you know NASHIK well?
-A short quiz game which tests your knowledge about me.
+A short quiz game which tests your knowledge about Nashik city.
 IDE:repl.it